iazarny/msstarter2/README.md

 # Msstarter2

-    Simple and Minimal starter 2 for spring boot microservices and angular js .
+ * Simple and Minimal starter 2 for spring boot microservices and angular js .
-With / without docker and kubernetes (using K3S)
+ * Look for previos for more integration options

-# Explanation
+ * With and without docker and kubernetes (using K3S)

-Just picture
+ * Explanation - Just picture.
+The rest for information read bellow

 ![Explanation](/img3.png)